e-ian/port/youtube_playlist_data.md

 </details>

 ## Self service setup
+- This self-service automates the process of importing YouTube playlists into your catalog, allowing users to easily add and track video content without requiring    direct access to the backend systems or API credentials.
-  - Navigate to Self-service in Port by clicking [here](https://app.getport.io/self-serve)
+  1. Navigate to Self-service in Port by clicking [here](https://app.getport.io/self-serve)
-  - Click on the "+ Action" button to create and new action.
-Click on "{---} Edit JSON" in the pop up
+  2. Click on the "+ Action" button to create and new action.
+  3. Click on "{---} Edit JSON" in the pop up
-  - Copy and paste the json configuration details below to setup the Self-Service.
-Edit with your details.
+  4. Copy and paste the json configuration details below to setup the Self-Service.
+  > **💡 Placeholders**
+>
+> Remember to replace:
+> - <YOUR_ORGANISATION_NAME> with your organization name
+> - <YOUR_REPO_NAME> with your repository name
+> - <SPECIFY_WORKFLOW_FILE> with the name of the workflow

   <details>
-  <summary>Click to expand Self-service config JSON</summary>
+  <summary><b> Action configuration (click to expand) </b></summary>

   ```json
   {